ctrf-io/ai-test-reporter/README.md

 npx ai-ctrf grok <path-to-ctrf-report>
 ```

 An AI summary for each failed test will be added to your test report.

-The package interacts with the Grok API, you must set `GROK_API_KEY` and optionally `GROK_API_BASE_URL` environment variables.
+The package interacts with the Grok API, you must set `GROK_API_KEY` environment variable.

-You will be responsible for any charges incurred from using Grok.
-Make sure you are aware of the associated costs.
+You will be responsible for any charges incurred from using your selected Grok model.
+Make sure you are aware of the associated cost.

 A message is sent to Grok for each failed test.